 Birthdays are important.
 It’s always fun to do something exciting on your birthday -- and for a baseball player, it’s hard to imagine anything better than turning in a strong performance on one’s special day.

-Some stars -- like Clayton Kershaw (March 19), Buster Posey (March 27), Chris Sale (March 30), among many others -- have birthdays that are typically during the offseason, and have therefore not gotten the chance to shine on that particular day.
+Some stars -- like Clayton Kershaw (March 19), Buster Posey (March 27), Ronald Acuña Jr. (December 18), among many others -- have birthdays that are typically during the offseason, and have therefore not gotten the chance to shine on that particular day.
 But plenty of others, like Gerrit Cole and Randy Johnson, have shown us just how great they are on the anniversary of the day they entered the world.

-Here is a look at eight outstanding birthday performances, in both the regular season and postseason, in reverse chronological order.
+Here is a look at nine outstanding birthday performances, in both the regular season and postseason, in reverse chronological order.

 Gerrit Cole, 29th birthday, Sept.
 8, 2019: 15 strikeouts